 Any page on your website can be a Marketing Campaign Page.
 Only users with the Content Administrator role can set up Marketing Campaign Pages.

-- Create a Page or edit an existing one.
+- Create a new Page or edit an existing one.

 - Standard: This style removes most header regions from the page, including the search box, the main navigation, and the page breadcrumbs.
 The “Footer sub” and “Footer sub menus” regions are also removed.